i-score/OSSIA/README.md

 For now, there is a build script that works for Unix OSes.
 Every command are detailed when called with `--help`.

+They were tested on Mac OS X 10.9, Debian Jessie, Fedora 19, Ubuntu 14.04 and Ubuntu 13.10.
+Please refer to the additional notes prior to running the commands.

 # Setup (Requires brew / macports on OS X)
 If you want to try the current i-score release quickly, run :